experimentarium/times/docs/part-2/07-climate-module.md

 - σ~3~ = 1-year coefficient of heat gain by deep oceans,
 - λ = feedback parameter (climatic retroaction).
 It is customary to write λ as λ* =γ*/C~s~, C~s~ being the *climate sensitivity* parameter, defined as the change in equilibrium atmospheric temperature induced by a doubling of CO~2~ concentration.

 <ins>Remark</ins>: in contrast with most other parameters, the value of C~s~ is highly uncertain, with a possible range of values from 1^o^C to 10^o^C. This parameter is therefore a prime candidate for sensitivity analysis, or for treatment by probabilistic methods such as stochastic programming.
-In Table A-2, a best estimate value of 2.9 ^o^C is shown, as per IPCC (2001, 2007).
+In {numref}`cli-parameters`, a best estimate value of 2.9 ^o^C is shown, as per IPCC (2001, 2007).

 In the next section we describe all the input parameters required to define the climate equations and those needed to define climate constraints.
 With few exceptions (such as the densities of the gases), all parameters are modifiable by the user, should the need arise.
-We also provide Table A-2 summarizing the default values of the parameters.
+We also provide {numref}`cli-parameters` summarizing the default values of the parameters.

 ## Switches and Parameters